 Ken helped draft new minimum wage legislation that benefits both workers and employers.
 Ken championed unemployment insurance reform as part of this legislation.
 As a result of Ken’s leadership, workers will enjoy an increased minimum wage and most small businesses will see reduced premiums to offset any increased labor cost.

-Ken filed legislation that calls for Paid Family & Medical Leave.
+Ken filed legislation that led to Massachusetts’ landmark Paid Family & Medical Leave law.
 He was called to the White House twice to discuss this bill and spoke with the President.
 He hosted forums that featured the US Labor Secretary, Thomas Perez, and Deputy Secretary Chris Lu.
-He researched this bill by speaking not only to workers, but to Burlington, Bedford and Wilmington businesses, to make sure everyone will benefit from this new program.
+He researched this bill by speaking not only to workers, but to Burlington and Bedford businesses, to make sure everyone will benefit from this new program.

 Ken holds monthly gatherings, open to all residents, at coffee shops and libraries in Bedford and Burlington and has regularly scheduled office hours in Wilmington, where constituents can bring their questions and concerns.